zakonsx/meteor-mysql/README.md

-# wj32:mysql
+# vlasky:mysql
 Reactive MySQL for Meteor

-Provides Meteor integration of the [`mysql-live-select` NPM module](https://github.com/wj32/mysql-live-select), bringing reactive `SELECT` statement result sets from MySQL >= 5.1.15.
+Provides Meteor integration of the [`mysql-live-select` NPM module](https://github.com/vlasky/mysql-live-select), bringing reactive `SELECT` statement result sets from MySQL >= 5.1.15.

 NOTE: The version of mysql-live-select used by this package differs from numtel's original package in that result sets are treated as dictionaries rather than arrays.
 In this version, the identity of each row is determined by a `LiveMysqlKeySelector` that is passed into the `select` function.

+NOTE: The version of mysql-live-select used by this package differs from wj32's forked package in that MySQL prepared statements are used instead of normal queries, for improved performance.

 `MysqlSubscription` has been removed.
 To subscribe to a `LiveMysqlSelect` publication, use `Meteor.subscribe()`.